magomimmo/modern-cljs/README.md

 # Modern ClojureScript

+> ATTENTION NOTE: I'm in the process of gradually updating the
+> series.
+At the moment I updated only the Tutorial-01, while all the
+> others are still using aged stuff.
+Please be patient because it will
+> take at least a month to complete the work.

 Modern ClojureScript (`modern-cljs`) is a series of tutorials that guide you in creating and running [ClojureScript][1] (CLJS) projects.